moodlebox/moodle-tool_moodlebox/README.md

 ### Release notes

+* 2016-06-19, version 1.0a2 (alpha): reorganisation of project
 * 2016-06-16, version 1.0a1 (alpha): first version

 ## Installation

-The plugin needs to be installed in the Moodle tree of the MoodleBox, in the _local_ folder.
+The local plugin needs to be installed in the Moodle tree of the MoodleBox, in the _local_ folder.
 Once installed, an new option _MoodleBox administration_ will be available in Moodle, under _Site administration > Server_ in the _Administration_ block.

 To enable the restart and shutdown feature, an cron job should be defined on the MoodleBox (for root user) in the following way.